hbc/edX/edX_Notes.md

 Finally, connect the shared folder to the newly created directory:

-	sudo mount -t vboxsf SHARENAME ngs
+	sudo mount -t vboxsf SHARENAME -o rw,uid=1000,gid=1000,umask=0000,dmode=777 ngs

 where `SHARENAME` is the folder share name you picked when setting up the VirtualBox shared folders (do not include the full path; the folder name alone will suffice).
 Try copying something into that shared folder on your desktop or laptop, then check if you can see it from the terminal:

 	ls -alih ngs/

 We will also require a reference genome for the alignment.
 We could align to the whole human genome, but since we are focusing on reads from chromosome 20 we will just get a copy of this chromosome.
 You have two options for getting this chromosome — either directly from the source at UCSC with the `wget` command, or by retrieving it from your home directory.
-To minimize the number of downloads we pre-packaged all files required for your homedirectory:
+To minimize the number of downloads we pre-packaged all files required for your home directory.
+Let's move into the ngs directory and create a new directory top copy in the data:

 	cd ngs
+	mkdir data
-	cp ~/reference/chr20.fa .
+	cp ~/reference/chr20.fa data/

 If you are curious, this is how you would have gotten the data from UCSC: